Azure-Samples/ms-identity-docs-code-java/access-protected-api-obo/README.md

 ### 1. Register the app

-First, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample app.
+First, complete the steps in [Configure an application to expose a web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis) to register the sample API and expose its scopes.

 Use these settings in your app registration.